NicoleColgan/RightStartMontessori/README.md

 > deployed npm build version of application -> not all images included in build so need to figure out why - manually copying images over isnt good practise

 > making application responsive - currently its not very accomodating for changing screen sizes

+deployed nav bar also currently isnt moving with scroll